Semantic Exoskeleton

 Relationship to Metadata Expressionism

-Within Metadata Expressionism, the artwork is understood as a unified system:
+Within Metadata Expressionism, the artwork is understood as a unified system composed of:

 What It Is Not